New Intermittent Fasting Research Results

 The popularity of the fasting routine, referred to as intermittent fasting, is also the most searched-for dieting regimen on the internet.

 Researchers on the popular restricted eating plan are also busy with the latest findings on its effectiveness, benefits, and side effects.

 Celebrities endorsing the dieting routine and numerous people posting their weight loss results after the fast are encouraging those who may want to try it out.

 Doing so also adds to the curiosity and popularity of the eating plan.

-However, there is still a concern about whether there is any actual research proving that intermittent fasting works.
+However, there is still a concern about whether any actual research proves that intermittent fasting works.
 This article looks at the latest research findings on intermittent fasting.

 What Is Intermittent Fasting?

 Intermittent fasting is restricted eating.
 While many other diets have diet plans that include what you eat, intermittent fasting is all about when you eat.

 This means you do not have to do away with your favorite foods, but you cannot eat them daily.

 With the fasting routine, you do not have to worry about keeping track of the number of calories in your food, come up with complicated recipes, or cut down on certain foods from your diet.